 5. Little and often

 Once you’ve set up your network, spend 15-20 minutes each day updating each platform, interacting with your followers and posting useful information.
-Everyone says they don’t have the time for Social Media but if you use a scheduling app like Buffer you don’t have to be online 24/7.
+Everyone says they don’t have the time for social media but if you use a scheduling app like Buffer, Hootsuite or MeetEdgar you don’t have to be online 24/7.

 I’ve actually been hired and recommended to others based on my online presence and I haven’t even met those people in ‘real life’.
 They said they found my Twitter content useful, they liked how I was sharing free information and, through my blog content and online advice, they said they could see I knew what I was talking about.